transmute-industries/openssl-did-web-tutorial/README.md

 [X.509](https://en.wikipedia.org/wiki/X.509) and
 [OpenSSL](https://github.com/openssl/openssl).

-Because these standards are many years apart from eachother, there is often more than one way that they can be used together, additionally the cryptographic and legal building blocks associated with their successful operation may have changed since the time the standard was published.
+Because these standards are many years apart from each other, there is often more than one way that they can be used together, additionally the cryptographic and legal building blocks associated with their successful operation may have changed since the time the standard was published.